mach-composer/mach-composer-cli/docs/src/reference/variables.md

     However, when using [SOPS](../topics/../howto/security/encrypt.md) to
     encrypt your configuration file, this tag will get stripped.
-Therefor, MACH also supports the MACH-specific syntax.
+Therefor, MACH Composer also supports the MACH Composer-specific syntax.